Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 Part of the managed repositories functionality was previously provided with reposman.rb.
 Reposman periodically checked for new projects and automatically created a repository of a given type.
-It never deleted repositories on the filesystem when their associated project was removed in OpenProject.
+It never deleted repositories on the filesystem when their associated project was removed in ProyeksiApp.

-This script has been integrated into OpenProject and extended.
+This script has been integrated into ProyeksiApp and extended.
 For further guidance on how to migrate to managed repositories, please see the [upgrade guide to 5.0](../../operation/upgrading)

 ### Managing Repositories Remotely

-OpenProject comes with a simple webhook to call other services rather than management repositories itself.
+ProyeksiApp comes with a simple webhook to call other services rather than management repositories itself.
 To enable remote managed repositories, pass an absolute URL to the `manages` key of a vendor in the `configuration.yml`.
 The following excerpt shows that configuration for Subversion, assuming your callback is `https://example.org/repos`.

 	scm: